jegfish/discord-playtime/README.md

 # Commands
 - help -> Lists commands.
-- games [page] -> Lists your games and their playtimes.
+- games <page> <user> -> Shows your or another user's game playtimes.
+If user isn't provided or not found, it defaults to you.
 - ignore -> Toggles playtime tracking.
 On by default.
+When toggling to off, your data will be deleted.
 - invite -> Gives you the link to add the bot to your server.